LauraFJulia/OrthographicPE/README.txt

  sudo apt-get install octave

-2. Two packages are necessary to run the functions in this directory: statistics and optim.
-To install them, run the following commands in the Octave terminal:
+2. One package is necessary to run the functions in this directory: optim.
+To install it, run the following commands in the Octave terminal:

- pkg install -forge statistics
  pkg install -forge optim

 3. Run the example script example_octave.m to easily use the code.
 It contains all the necessary steps for the pose estimation of three perspective views using the orthographic model.
 The data used as example is in the data/ folder.